anderson-aristotle/ruby-object-inheritance/README.md

 `Super` will call the same method defined in the `parent` or `superclass` and give you the result.

-## Demo: Drawing the Method Lookup Chain in Ruby and JavaScript
+## Demo: Drawing the Method Lookup Chain in Ruby

 In Ruby, method lookup occurs through classes.
 In JavaScript, method lookup occurs through inspecting the `.prototype` property on constructor functions.

-Let's draw the method lookup chain, first through prototypes in JavaScript, and then through classes in Ruby.
+Let's draw the method lookup chain through classes in Ruby.

 ## Lab: Drawing the Method Lookup Chain in Ruby